HomeDing/homeding.github.io/boards/index.md

 ## ESP32-S3 boards

 The [ESP32-S3](/boards/esp32s3/index.md) variant of the ESP32 is supported by the Arduino Framework and by the HomeDing library.
+There is an official [Arduino Nano ESP32](/boards/esp32s3/arduino-nano-esp32) board using this processor.

+Some boards have been tested:

 {{ imgCard(collections.all, item = '/boards/esp32s3/arduino-nano-esp32') }}

+{{ imgCard(collections.all, item = '/boards/esp32s3/lilygo-t-dongle-s3') }}

 {{ imgCard(collections.all, item = '/boards/esp32s3/xiao-esp32s3') }}